One man's dream of a little theater in the woods took flight.

 Through a long-standing partnership, the University of South Dakota provides the salary and benefits of the Executive Director, makes technical equipment available to enhance production values, and promotes the BHP to students as a professional training opportunity.
 In return, the BHP promotes USD, provides intensive theatre training for students and professional theatre employment opportunities for select USD faculty each season.

-The BHP, through year-round region-wide education programs, works to develop creative and empowered learners through Dakota Players touring outreach programs, summer camps, and programs for children and adults with disabilities.
-An off-season company of twelve professionals work throughout the year on education initiatives and to prepare and market the season.
+The BHP, through year-round region-wide education programs, works to develop creative and empowered learners through Dakota Players touring theatre education programs, summer camps, and programs for children and adults with disabilities.
+An off-season company of eight professionals work throughout the year on education initiatives and to prepare and market the season.

 The South Dakota Department of Game, Fish & Parks and Custer State Park have also been long-standing partners of the BHP.
 Each year, park fees help to support infrastructure and environmental needs at the BHP.
 The BHP, in turn, provides cultural tourism opportunities for locals and visitors to South Dakota and adds to the myriad activities that people enjoy in the Park.